 - Don't: Be negative.
 Even when a question is posed with a negative slant, you want to stay positive in your answer.
-That means you should not insult the class's teacher or their teaching style.
-For interviewers, the teacher is a stand-in for managers, and you wouldn't want to be negative about a supervisor.
+That means you should not insult the professor or their teaching style.
+For interviewers, the professor is a stand-in for managers, and you wouldn't want to be negative about a supervisor.
 It's fine to have preferences and mention that compared to other classes, this one wasn't as interesting or didn't touch on your talents.

 - Do: Consider sharing a journey.
 If there's a class you struggled with at first—maybe it was not relevant to your interests or felt astray from your major—but then enjoyed more as the semester continued, that could be a compelling story to share in your response.

 - Don't: Mention a class that's core to the job at hand.
 If you're interested in becoming a journalist, for example, and your least favorite class was writing-focused, think carefully about your answer.
 If you're applying to be a bookkeeper and disliked your bookkeeping class, this isn't the time to mention it.
 It might not reflect well on you if you say these are your least favorite classes.